 The existing drainage patterns of the Project Site are consistent with the existing topography.
 See Figure 38 depicting the existing drainage pattern and associated existing watersheds within Alameda Point.
 Stormwater runoff from the northern half of the Project Site, generally north of West Midway Avenue, is collected and conveyed by the existing system and discharged to the Oakland / Alameda Estuary through multiple outfalls along the northern shoreline.
 Stormwater runoff from the southeastern portion of the site is collected and conveyed by the existing system and discharged to San Francisco Bay through multiple outfalls along the southern shoreline.
+Stormwater runoff from the Project Site is collected and conveyed by the existing system and discharged to San Francisco Bay through multiple outfalls along the southern shoreline.
 Stormwater runoff from the central portions of the Project Site is collected and conveyed to the Seaplane Lagoon through multiple outfalls along the Lagoon shoreline.